Bachelor's degree General baccalaureate with scientific specialties

 Aids to success

-This arrangement is intended for students who have followed specialities in high school that are adapted to pursue a scientific course of study, but who have a fair level in the scientific subjects.
+This arrangement is intended for students who have followed specializations in high school that are adapted to pursue a scientific career, but who have a fair level in scientific subjects.

 Licence 1 in 2 years (in this system the Licence will be obtained in 4 years)

-This arrangement is aimed at students who have followed specialities in high school that are adapted to pursue a scientific course of study but with a low level of scientific subjects.
-These students are likely to have difficulties in traditional scientific degrees.
+This arrangement is intended for students who have followed specializations in high school that are adapted to pursue a scientific course of study, but who have a low level of scientific subjects.
+These students are likely to have difficulty in traditional scientific degrees.

-This means that the first year of the licence (L1) is completed in two years with adapted teaching and active teaching methods.
+This means that the first year of the license (L1) is completed in two years with adapted teaching and active pedagogy.

 L.AS: Health access

 Since 2020, each portal offers a Health Access pathway that allows students to apply for the competitive entrance exam to the 2nd year of health studies.
-Places are reserved in the second year of health studies for students from the various L.AS, in the first, second or third year.
-In 2021-2022, 30% of the places in the 2nd year of health studies will be filled by an L1, L2, L3 access pathway from an L.AS, and this rate will rise to 50% in subsequent years.
+Places in the second year of health studies are reserved for students from the various L.AS, in their first, second or third year.
+In 2021-2022, 30% of the places in the second year of health studies will be filled by an L1, L2, L3 access pathway from an L.AS, and this rate will rise to 50% in subsequent years.

-Most of the courses will be the same as those offered in the classic portal, but will allow students to follow courses in the field of health at a distance.
+Most of the courses will be common to the classic portal, but will allow students to follow courses in the field of health at a distance.